Ken McLeod

 Ken McLeod (born 1948) is a senior Western translator, author, and teacher of Tibetan Buddhism.
 He received traditional training mainly in the Shangpa Kagyu lineage through a long association with his principal teacher, Kalu Rinpoche, whom he met in 1970.
-McLeod resides in Los Angeles, where he founded Unfettered Mind.
-He has currently withdrawn from teaching, and no longer conducts classes, workshops, meditation retreats, individual practice consultations, or teacher training.
+McLeod resided in Los Angeles for many years, where he founded Unfettered Mind.
+He currently lives in Windsor, California.
+He describes himself as "retired", having withdrawn from teaching, and no longer conducting classes, workshops, meditation retreats, individual practice consultations, or teacher training.

 Under Kalu Rinpoche's guidance, McLeod learned the Tibetan language and completed two traditional three-year retreats (1976–1983).
 In the years that followed, he traveled and worked with Kalu Rinpoche on various projects, and became a prominent translator of Buddhist texts, including a landmark translation of The Great Path of Awakening by the first Jamgon Kongtrul, a key text in the teaching of lojong ("mind training").

 In 1985, he settled in Los Angeles to run Kalu Rinpoche's dharma center.
 He did so until 1990, when he founded his own organization, Unfettered Mind.
 He taught strictly traditional material, but is recognized (1) for having pioneered a new teacher–student model based upon ongoing, one-on-one consultations and upon small teaching groups that have a high degree of teacher–student interaction, and (2) for his "pragmatic" approach to teaching, translation, and practice.